+The network topology related criteria seems to be the most important one due to the typical usage and deployment of H.248 packet media gateways in pre-cloud network infrastructures (see also Figure 3), i.e. at the edge of network domains.
+The abstract notion of "network edge or border" represents in reality a logical or geographical, a protocol layer specific or independent, a service related (e.g., QoS, VPN), etc. topological property.
+Other network topological related items are e.g., media path routing (e.g., due to charging, QoS) or location of so-called anchor points in context of mobile networks.

-7.2.3 Top level functional areas
+7.3.3 Top level functional areas

-The capability set of todays H.248 packet gateways could be partitioned in more than hundred small, atomic functions (also known as packet policy rules).
+The capability set of today’s H.248 packet gateways could be partitioned in more than hundred small, atomic functions (also known as packet policy rules as outlined by clause 7.3.2.2).
 Such a set of fine granular policy rules may be categorized in following areas, see Table 2:

-Table 2 – Classification of H.248 packet gateway functions – High level categories
+Table 2 – Classification of H.248 packet gateway functions – High level categories (of network subfunctions)